You’re staring at the blinking cursor on your very clean white computer screen, not even the beginnings of an idea for new post in mind.

 I have to admit I have a weakness for list posts and it seems so do many others which is why this type of post is so popular.

 Simply provide a list about any topic you choose to write about.
-A specific number in the title, like this one always does a better job of grabbing your audience’s attention.
+A specific number in the title, as in this post title always does a better job of grabbing your audience’s attention.

-Make sure that your list provides a benefit to the reader.
+Make sure your list provides a benefit to your readers.
 You basically want to give them a number of solutions to a problem.